Sunrise on Mt. Washington and Zip Lining down Wildcat D (Zeroing in the Whites): Days 115-116

 We also take the gondola to the summit.
 Ski trails cover the mountainside.
 Across from us are Mt.
 Washington and the Presidentials; we can even make out the faint outline of the summit snack bar and cell tower.

-Soon, I will climb this mountain properly, but for now, I settle back and enjoy my time with family.
+Soon, I will climb Wildcat properly, but for now, I settle back and enjoy my time with family.